top_banner (12K)

 • Under “club” choose “other” and then type in NAQCC.
 If enough people do that we can get added to the pulldown menu.
 If you're already committed to another club, don't worry about it.
 It won't affect our friendly competition, but it's nice to get NAQCC some visibility.

 • Some QSO Parties lump CW together with digital or other modes.
-If that happens, send a note to QSO Party Challenge Manager Don VE3DQN at pix_email_donHekman (1K) and let him know that you worked strictly CW, or if mixed, how many of your contacts were CW.
+For those events, send a note to QSO Party Challenge Manager Don VE3DQN at pix_email_donHekman (1K) and let him know that you worked strictly CW, or if mixed, how many of your contacts were CW.

 • Check the NAQCC Newsletter each month to see how everyone is doing.